GSA/icam-fisma/_ac-rev/04_collection-29-292.md

 <br>
 ## Metric 2.9
 ---
 Your agency may have a documented and published policy regarding information security, information assurance, cybersecurity, or similar function.
 This enterprise-level policy may articulate standards or procedures for technology and business processes regarding ICAM.
-Designated components or bureaus within an agency may also document and maintain organization-specific policies.
-Please refer to the policy(ies) that governs your organization's information security practices.
+Designated components or bureaus within your agency may also document and maintain organization-specific policies.
+Please refer to the policy(ies) that governs your organization’s information security practices.
 ### Where Do I Start?
 <p>
 1. If you <i>don’t</i> have a policy that enumerates enterprise-level ICAM standards and procedures, please respond with <i>N/A</i>.</p>